-- The Management Team has experienced vacancies, including in the support team and other specialist roles (-£0.114m). - An overspend on staffing within Education and Learning (£0.674m) partly offset by related additional income (-£0.241m), primarily relating to the Special Education Needs Team.
-Additional legal and specialist support (£0.173m) and specialist pupil transport costs (£0.094m) were partly offset by a range of under spends, most notably delays in arranging new service deliver contracts (-£0.192m) and reduced spend on former teachers' pensions (-£0.092m). - A net underspend on Children's Social Care (-£1.971m).
-Care and accommodation costs for Children Looked After underspent (-£2.231m) due to reduced numbers and average costs being lower than expected.
-This has been achieved partly through improved support packages before a placement is made, including fostering services (£0.438m).
-Other significant variances occurred on Childcare Solicitors (£0.194m), and Unaccompanied Asylum Seekers (-£0.290m). - An overspend on care packages within adult social care, primarily due to an increase in the number and cost of clients (£1.351m), in particular relating to nursing and residential placements.
-This was partly offset by underspends at Waymead, the inhouse respite service (-£0.065m), additional Better Care Funding (-£0.360m), staff vacancies (-£0.275m) and reduced equipment spend (-£0.045m). - Within Mental Health and Out of Hours, care packages overspent (£1.513m) due to an increase in both numbers and the complexity of needs.
-Staffing costs also overspent due to reliance on agency staff (£0.148m).
-These costs were partly offset by additional income at Forestcare (-£0.140m) and an increase in the contribution from the Better Care Fund (-£0.250m). - An underspend on Early Help and Communities (-£0.763m).
-The main elements were underspends within Early Help, primarily relating to staffing (£-0.182m), the Youth Service (-£0.149m), Housing Options (-£0.126m) and Housing Welfare & Benefits (-£0.373m), partly relating to the receipt and usage of additional grant funding to fund costs incurred.
+- Additional Management Team costs relating to changes in the Assistant Director Education and Learning and interim support for that post, in particular for special educational needs and disabilities (SEND) (£0.100m). - An overspend within Education and Learning (£0.538m).
+Overspends occurred on staffing, in particular the SEND team (£0.698m), and Education Transport (£0.238m), partly offset by additional income (-£0.098m), delays in arranging new service delivery contracts (-£0.107m), grant to support loss of income (-£0.098m) and reduced spend on former teachers' pensions (-£0.050m). - A net underspend on Children's Social Care (-£0.137m).
+Care and accommodation costs for Children Looked After remained within budget, achieved partly through improved support packages before a placement is made (£0.227m).
+Other significant variances occurred on Childcare Solicitors (£0.177m), Unaccompanied Asylum Seekers (-£0.240m) and the Devolved Staffing Budget (-£0.244m). - An overspend on care packages within Adult Social Care, primarily due to an increase in the number and cost of clients for nursing, residential, supported living and homecare (£0.598m).
+This was partly offset by a number of underspends including staff vacancies (-£0.074m) and additional income from Health (-£0.080m). - Within Mental Health and Out of Hours an overspend on staffing costs (£0.135m) and an under recovery of income in Forestcare (£0.069m) was partly offset by in year funding for Enhance Community Mental Health (-£0.152m). - Staffing costs were the most significant overspend in Commissioning plus cost pressures in Complaints and Advocacy (£0.134m). - The main elements of the overspend on Early Help and Communities (£0.367m) were emergency accommodation costs due to delays in accessing properties (£0.516m) partly offset by additional Homelessness Prevention grant (-£0.204m).
+Overspends on Repairs and Maintenance within Housing Management & Property (£0.320m) partly offset by additional income (-£0.154m), staffing pressures (£0.140m) and an underspend on Early Help.